Simulation of Reflected Brownian motion on two dimensional wedges: Simulations

 \section{Simulations}

-We implement the algorithms described in Sections \ref{algorithm_for_stopped} and \ref{algorithm_for_reflected} as well as the approximated version in Section \ref{algorithm_modified}.
-We also give simulation results obtained with Metzler's algorithm \cite{metzler2008}, Section 2.1.
-This last algorithm simulates $W_\tau$ (instead of $W_{\tau \wedge T}$) directly for a wedge of general angle $\alpha$, by: \begin{enumerate} \item Simulate the radius $|W_\tau|$ using \eqref{eq:metzler_radius}. \item Conditionally simulate $\tau$ by acceptance-rejection, approximating the infinite sum by a partial sum, and using a Cauchy distribution as reference density. \end{enumerate} However, Metzler's algorithm cannot be adapted to simulate $W_{\tau \wedge T}$ and is biased for the simulation of $\tau$ (see \cite{metzler2008}, Proposition 2.1.8.).
+We implement the algorithms\footnote{The programs with a demonstration notebook are available at \url{https://github.com/Bras-P/simulation_reflected_brownian_motion_wedge}} described in Sections \ref{algorithm_for_stopped} and \ref{algorithm_for_reflected} as well as the approximated version in Section \ref{algorithm_modified}.
+We also give simulation results obtained with Metzler's algorithm \cite[Section 2.1]{metzler2008}.
+This last algorithm simulates $W_\tau$ (instead of $W_{\tau \wedge T}$) directly for a wedge of general angle $\alpha$, by: \begin{enumerate} \item Simulate the radius $|W_\tau|$ using \eqref{eq:metzler_radius}. \item Conditionally simulate $\tau$ by acceptance-rejection, approximating the infinite sum by a partial sum, and using a Cauchy distribution as reference density. \end{enumerate} However, Metzler's algorithm cannot be adapted to simulate $W_{\tau \wedge T}$ and is biased for the simulation of $\tau$ (see \cite[Proposition 2.1.8]{metzler2008}).

 In Tables \ref{table:sim:1} and \ref{table:sim:2}, we consider the Monte Carlo estimation of various expectations.
 We choose positive test functions in order to avoid cancellations and $r_0$ so that $\mathbb{E}^{x_0}[\tau]$ is of the same order as $T$, so that the stopped and reflected processes are significantly different than the standard Brownian motion.